 Ref Assessment Step B.2.3.
 Control Objective: Adequate and appropriate reconciliation procedures are in place for Part (A) data to ensure completeness and accuracy of the information.
-For example, the total amount of deposits (including accrued interest) by deposit products and currencies reported in the Part (A) data should be reconciled to the underlying books and records (e.g., general ledger / source systems).
+For example, the total amount of deposits (including accrued interest) by deposit product types (Part (A)(a)(i)) and currencies reported in the Part (A) data should be reconciled to the underlying books and records (e.g., general ledger / source systems).
 (Note: The Scheme member is required to demonstrate that the reconciliation method and the information used during the reconciliation are accurate and complete.)
-Discrepancy handling procedures are in place to ensure that: discrepancies noted are recorded, and are timely and completely followed up by appropriate personnel; reconciling items are properly documented; and • reconciliation results are reviewed to ensure that all discrepancies are followed up.
+Discrepancy handling procedures are in place to ensure that: • discrepancies noted are recorded, and are timely and completely followed up by appropriate personnel; reconciling items are properly documented; and reconciliation results are reviewed to ensure that all discrepancies are followed up. • reconcination results are reviewed to ensure that an discrepancies are followed up.
 Risk implication: Not having appropriate reconciliation controls in place increases the risk that discrepancies between extracted Part (A) file(s) and the original data are not timely identified, followed up, and rectified, which may result in inaccurate and/or incomplete data being submitted to the Board.
-B.2.3.1 Select a random date (i.e., the date should not always be period end date such as month-end date) and request responsible personnel to perform reconciliation for Part (A) data to ensure data accuracy and completeness.
+B.2.3.1 Select a random date (i.e., the date should not always be period end date such as month-end date) and request responsible personnel to perform D.2.3.1 reconciliation for Part (A) data to ensure data accuracy and completeness. reconcination for f art (11) data to ensure data accuracy and completeness.
 Determine if appropriate sources of information were used during the reconciliation.
 In addition, determine whether the deposit balances in the Part (A) data file(s) for submission to the Board are used in the reconciliation procedures.
-B.2.3.2 Review the reconciliation results and determine whether the total amount of deposits by deposit products and currencies can be reconciled to the underlying books and records (e.g., general ledger / source systems).
+D 2 2 2 B.2.3.2 the underlying books and records (e.g., general ledger / source systems).
 Determine whether items in transit (e.g. uncleared cheques, unsettled securities transactions or other payment or receipt of funds to be cleared or settled) are correctly excluded in the balances of the deposits.
 Determine whether all deposits, including interbank deposits, unprotected deposit products or deposits held by excluded persons, are reported in the Part (A) data file(s).
 Determine whether all discrepancies and/or non-reconciling items have been identified and assessed for reasonableness.

 Ref Assessment Step B.2.3.3.
 Identify and evaluate the procedures in place to handle discrepancies noted during the reconciliation process.
 Determine whether any discrepancies noted are recorded, and timely and completely followed up by appropriate personnel.
 Determine whether the reconciliation results are reviewed to ensure that all discrepancies are followed up.
 Determine whether reconciling items are properly documented for future reference.
 For the reconciliation performed in Ref.
 B.2.3.1, determine whether discrepancy handling procedures are performed as intended.
-Control Objective: Automated or manual verification procedures are in place to ensure that the data and information prepared are in compliance with the requirements set out in the IS Guideline.
-Discrepancy handling procedures are in place to ensure that: • and the state of t t Risk implication: Not having verification procedures in place increases the risk that the data and information submitted are not in compliance with the requirements set out in the IS Guideline and that such information cannot be relied upon to facilitate the Board in swiftly determining and paying compensation.
+B.2.4.
+C Control Objective: Automated or manual verification procedures are in place to ensure that the data and information prepared are in compliance w with the requirements set out in the IS Guideline.
+Discrepancy handling procedures are in place to ensure that: • discrepancies noted are recorded, and are timely and completely followed up by appropriate personnel; and • verification results are reviewed to ensure that all discrepancies are followed up. tl· Tisk implication: Not having verification procedures in place increases the risk that the data and information submitted are not in compliance with the requirements set out in the IS Guideline and that such information cannot be relied upon to facilitate the Board in swiftly determining and aying compensation.